Yuri Collins

-Yuri Collins (born March 7, 2001) is an American professional basketball player for the Long Island Nets of the NBA G League.
-He played college basketball for the Saint Louis Billikens of the Atlantic 10 Conference (A-10).
+Yuri Keni Collins (born March 7, 2001) is an American professional basketball player for the Memphis Hustle of the NBA G League.
+He played college basketball for the Saint Louis Billikens of the Atlantic 10 Conference (A-10), and has played in the National Basketball Association (NBA) as a member of the Golden State Warriors.

 High school career

 Collins attended St. Mary's High School.
 As a senior, he averaged 22.6 points, 5.4 rebounds and 7.6 assists per game.
 Collins led St. Mary's to the Class 4 state championship game, averaging over 30 points per game during the team's postseason run.
 He committed to play college basketball at Saint Louis over offers from DePaul, Iowa, Missouri, Missouri State and SMU.

 College career

 As a freshman, he averaged 5.4 points and 5.5 assists per game, leading all freshmen in assists.
 Collins averaged 5.1 points, 2.8 rebounds, and 6.1 assists per game as a sophomore.
 He took on a leadership role for the Billikens as a junior due to an ACL tear suffered by Javonte Perkins.
 Collins was named to the First Team All-Atlantic 10 as well as the All-Defensive Team.
 He averaged 11.1 points, 4.1 rebounds and 7.9 assists per game, leading NCAA Division I in assists.
 Following the season, he entered the 2022 NBA draft and the transfer portal.
 Collins ultimately withdrew from the draft and returned to Saint Louis.
 On November 30, 2022, he recorded 20 assists in a win over Tennessee State, setting a school record and tying for the fourth-most in a single game in Division I history.